Civil, Construction and Environmental Engineering

 Process Hydrology

-This course develops a quantitative approach to understanding and prediction of hydrologic processes.
-The processes covered include interception, snowmelt, evapotranspiration, infiltration, groundwater flow, overland flow, and streamflow.
-Relative (dis-)advantages of different model representations will be highlighted.
-Process couplings and their impact on the integrated hydrologic response will be also discussed.
+Develops a quantitative approach to understanding and predicting hydrologic processes that govern watershed behavior.
+Topics include interception, snowmelt, evapotranspiration, infiltration, groundwater flow, overland flow, and streamflow.
+The course emphasizes comparison of different model representations, their relative advantages and limitations, and the coupling of processes and their effects on integrated hydrologic response.

 Prerequisite(s): CE 378